 There is a ferry to bring guests to and from their local hotel or hostel on the Isle of Eigg, from the port of Mallaig on Scotland’s northwest coast.
 Tourists can get here by train from Glasgow, or by car if you are coming from Edinburgh.
 Getting around on the island is easy – visitors can rent a bike or kayak to explore everything this self-sufficient island has to offer.

-Written by local enthusiast for Isle of Eigg hostels
+Written by Travel Expert Isle of Eigg

 Jakob Lombardi